wilsonmar/Salesforce/README.md

 ## <a name="Developer"> Developer Setup</a>

-1) Get a developer account from http://developer.salesforce.com/signup for a Developer Edition (DE) environment.
+1) Get a developer account from http://developer.salesforce.com/signup or http://sforce.co/WBtUN7
+   for a Developer Edition (DE) environment.

    PROTIP: During registration, the <strong>Username</strong> needs to be in thte form of an email address.